-We also know that these biologic processes are highly dynamic, and can move forward and backward along the spectrum based on diet, lifestyle, and genetics, among many other factors.
-Individualized data can replace old assumptions with new, personalized concepts, allowing for earlier and more targeted interventions.
+We also know that these biological processes are highly dynamic and can move forward and backward along the spectrum based on diet, lifestyle, and genetics, among many other factors.
+Individualized data can replace old assumptions with new personalized concepts, allowing for earlier and more targeted interventions.

 Individualized measurements may also reveal multiple paths toward a goal.
 For example, people often use their body weight as a proxy for their overall fitness.
 Rose himself has done this, and he “forever had thought about weight as the dependent variable.”
 As he modified his diet, though, he shifted his focus to new data like ketone monitoring that was more actionable for him in reaching his goals.

 While this worked for him, the question arises, what might the future look like for society at large?
 “What we need is a system that allows us to have that high-resolution data on individuals where we can start to build better predictive models of health and wellness,” says Rose.